Wondering how to spend more time with family? Learn 9 quick actions that allow me to spend time with my family. Perfect for busy moms!

 We can take two approaches.
 Make big changes that yield drastic results, or make small changes that are doable on a daily basis.
 This article will offer quick action items you can do right now to help you regain time for your family.

-9 quick actions to spend more time with family
+9 quick actions to spend time with my family

 We’re here to discuss quick actions you can take today—even right now—to help you make more time.
 To regain your sanity and ensure you’re not speeding through life with kids in tow, try the following.